expenses/spirv-extra-opt-passes/readme.md

 This is highly useful for shaders authored by [rust-gpu](https://github.com/EmbarkStudios/rust-gpu).

-When this pass is repeated, it can make simplify some chains of instructions by quite a lot:
+When this pass is repeated, it can simplify some chains of instructions by quite a lot:

 ```diff
 @@ -755,35 +710,17 @@